DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 - Learn, communicate, and challenge the _why_.
 - Prioritize core over context, which means doing the things that provide the real value.
 - This isn’t just a specialist’s job: we each need to understand the _why_ of what we are doing so that we can make good trade-offs.

+Note:
+Everyone should learn what our customers really need.